 Everything is great.
 Trade grows with other valleys, coinage expands at a rate equal to demand which is directly in proportion to the production of grain and other goods.
 Peace breaks out with old enemies because trade makes everyone’s life better.
 Khal prospers.

 Khal has branched out into other businesses and sends out his many kids to buy raw materials needed to make his products: plows with metal tips, swords, spears and arrows, and the like.
 He sends his kids far and wide but it was risky carrying around a lot of gold in strange places.
-So, knowing that everyone knows him and trusts him, he issues documents, certificates that say the bearer of the certificate is entitled to redeem a specified amount of gold coins.
+So, knowing that everyone knows him and trusts him, he issues documents, certificates that say the bearer of the certificate is entitled to redeem a certain amount of gold coins.
 Khal stores the gold in a cave heavily guarded by his sons-in- law.
 Khal signs and seals each document and calls them “gold deposit receipts.”
 People know that if Khal says he’s got the gold, he does, and they accept them.

 Khal’s kids spread the receipts around, sellers accept them, and he prospers even more.
 Pretty soon others see the advantage of letting Khal keep their gold safe, and for a small fee they deposit their gold in Khal’s cave and accept gold deposit receipts.
 He convinced some depositors that if they would allow him to lend some gold they didn’t need for a while he would share the fees (interest) with them.

-It worked out great and Khal realized he just created banking.
-The neat thing is that because gold was hard to find and refine, supply was rather limited and it would have been hard for Khal to flood the market with his paper receipts even if he wanted to.
-Other than supply and demand issues with goods, prices were stable.
-Junior is smart too, but rather greedy.
+Khal died and left his successful businesses to his kids; Khal Jr. gets the cave-bank.
+Junior is smart too, but rather irresponsible.
 He is known to have a summer home in the mountains by the lake, and has lots of fine horses and carriages.
 Women find him attractive with his long hair tied up in a bun and his fine imported clothes and he parties a lot.

 Junior soon realizes that the banking business isn’t meeting his cash needs but he has a problem: gold can’t be mined and minted any faster.
 Junior has a great idea.
 He notices that people only cash in small amounts of the gold receipts to take possession of their gold on deposit.
 What if, he thought, I start lending out the gold that’s just sitting there?
 He knew that people only demanded about 10% of the physical gold held at any one time.
 He realized he could lend 90% of the deposits even though he didn’t own it.
 “Eureka!
 I’ve figured out a new paradigm in banking.
 I’m going to call it ‘fractional reserve banking.’
 This can’t fail!”

 His depositors had no idea he was doing this.
 And he was making a lot on these loans.
 But it wasn’t enough.
 He drew up certificates equal to five tons of gold—four more than he had—and proceeded to lend this new money to his customers.
 He increased the supply of money by 400%.
 There was no actual real savings or capital created by Junior.
 No one saved their production, created wealth, and deposited the gold equivalent in the bank; Junior just issued more pieces of paper.
 He created money out of thin air.
 “Hey”, Junior said, “who will ever know?”

 People were pretty happy at first.
 The tanners, miners, lumbermen, cloth makers, and quarry owners who first borrowed most of the money bid up the price of wages and resources like hides, lumber, stone, iron, copper, cotton, and wheat.
 Trade expanded rapidly with the new certificates floating around.
 Then people started to notice that prices were going up rather dramatically.
 By the time the new money worked its way through the valley, the farmers, cobblers, tailors, and workers, who were last in the money chain, had to pay more for things like bread, clothing, shoes, and tools.
 Junior had just invented inflation.

 But … some people noticed that gold coins would buy more than would the certificates.
 Petyr’s son, Petyrson, brought his certificates to the bank and asked Junior to give him the gold coins.
 Junior tried to talk him out of it but Petyrson was stubborn and got the coins.
 Other people noticed the same thing and ran to the cave to exchange certificates for gold.
 In fact, everyone ran to the bank to exchange the certificates for gold.
 Junior and the bank went bust because he issued certificates for 5 tons of gold but only had one ton.

 From then on most people avoided paper of any kind and kept all of their money in gold.
 Petyrson’s family motto became, “In Gold We Trust.”
 You might notice that more pieces of paper didn’t create any wealth.
 Real savings, you recall, was some good produced that someone didn’t consume.
 They traded it for gold, a monetary commodity which retained its value.
 I mean, why would anyone trade their hard earned products for a worthless piece of paper?
 Just issuing more pieces of paper didn’t do anything except raise prices.
 It certainly didn’t create “wealth.”

+Now leap forward in time.
+The village has become a big city in a large country.
+Petyrson10 is old money rich because his family kept gold and invested wisely over the years in things that produced profits.
+Khal’s family went into banking and over the centuries blew up many times.
+Khal10 went into academia and studied a new kind of economics that said money was whatever the government said it was.
 Khal10 eventually became the head of the government’s central bank.
 He once told his mentor, Bernankie, that “we’ll never have an economic collapse again because I control money!”
 The first thing Khal10 did was to ban all forms of money as legal tender except the one that the central bank issued—paper “notes” called the dollar.
 The dollar was a pretty piece of paper with numbers on it.
 The second thing he did was to sever the relationship of the dollar with gold or any other commodity.
 The government had a big army to back up the edicts of Khal10.

 People everywhere in the country loved the dollar but had no clue what it represented.
 People seemed to want these pieces of paper a lot.
 They were pretty, green things, well made, and looked very official.
 People just stopped thinking about what money was.

 Khal10 kept printing dollars whenever he thought the economy needed a boost.
 Things were great for a while, and then, as prices inflated he stopped printing and the economy crashed.
 The government decided they needed to do something to stimulate the economy.
 Khal10assured the leaders that massive government spending would boost the economy.
 The leaders agreed and embarked on great new projects like dams, bridges, roads, stadiums, government buildings, and other things the leaders wanted.

 These projects cost billions.
 The leaders raised taxes but the more they took through taxes the poorer the economy performed.
 People started grumbling.
 “What do we do?”, they asked Khal10.
 Khal10 said, “Leaders, you issue debt, I’ll buy it, and print dollars to pay you.
 Take the dollars and spend!
 The economy will recover and everything will be fine.”
 Which the government did.
-The new money was not based on real savings from production and pretty soon prices started going up and up and up and the central bank had to print more dollars to keep up with the demand.
+Pretty soon prices started going up and up and up and the central bank had to print more dollars to keep up with the demand.
 Folks seemed to be spending them as fast as they could as prices doubled.
 Who wanted dollars that depreciated in value?

 Meanwhile, Petyrson10 had a very nice business farming and making food products.
 But his workers were getting poorer because inflation caused prices to go up and up.
 He couldn’t raise his prices fast enough to keep up with wage demands.
 He said to his workers, “Look, I can pay you in dollars, but wouldn’t you like gold instead?”
 He explained that the dollar was going down in value relative to gold, and gold would buy more.
 It didn’t matter what the government did to the money as long as they held gold.
 The workers liked that so he issued gold deposit receipts on the gold he held in a vault deep under his estate.
 Holders could come in and demand and receive gold in the amount of the receipts.
 The workers really liked this because the gold held its value and inflation didn’t bother them at all and they all prospered.

 People started using these receipts all around town.
-Khal10 heard about this and had Petyrson10 arrested because he violated legal tender laws.
+Khal10 heard about this and had Petyrson10 arrested because he violated legal tender laws, which Khal made sure was a capital offense.
 Petyrson10 was convicted and thrown in jail and his gold was confiscated.
 Before he was hanged he gave a speech on the gallows: